philphilphil/modo/README.md

 - Ordering todos via query
 - Grouping and OR support for filters
 - Give feedback about query parts that are wrong
-- Switch to self build todo display/select dialog and add
 - Shortcut to open the .md file a todo is in the systems set .md editor
 - Display options, specify what properties of the todo should be displayed
+- Option to edit and reload the query